-\textbf{Task Accountability (H3)} was positively associated with openness to AI support ($\beta=.07$, $p<.001$) and use ($\beta=.18$, $p<.001$), with small–medium effects (.10, .21).
-Rather than avoiding AI, developers leveraged it as a safeguard in high-stakes tasks (e.g., to surface issues, verify solutions, or justify decisions) raising both support needs and use.
-Yet, heightened accountability increased vigilance: they insisted on deliberate review of AI outputs, maintained oversight, and decision control for these tasks (see~\textsection\ref{want-AI}).
+\textbf{Task Accountability (H3)} positively associated with openness ($\beta=.07$, $p<.001$) and use ($\beta=.18$, $p<.001$), with small–medium effects (.10, .21).
+Developers leveraged AI as a safeguard in high-stakes tasks.
+Yet heightened accountability increased vigilance: they insisted on deliberate review, maintained oversight, and retained decision control for these tasks (see~\textsection\ref{want-AI}).

-Finally, \textbf{Task Demands (H4)} positively associated with openness ($\beta$=.12, p<.001) and use ($\beta$=.09, p<.001), with small-medium effects (.18, .10).
-For demanding/effort-intensive work, developers were more inclined to use AI to offload rote steps, lower cognitive load, and sustain momentum.
-In these cases, AI functioned as a cognitive scaffold that freed attention for higher-order knowledge work~\cite{lee2025impact}.
+\textbf{Task Demands (H4)} positively associated with openness ($\beta$=.12, p<.001) and use ($\beta$=.09, p<.001), with small-medium effects (.18, .10).
+For demanding work, developers used AI to offload rote steps, lower cognitive load, and sustain momentum (see~\textsection\ref{want-AI}).
+In such cases, AI functioned as a cognitive scaffold that freed attention for higher-order knowledge work~\cite{lee2025impact}.